Productivity expert and author of 168 Hours, I Know How She Does It, and The New Corner Office

 About Laura Vanderkam

 Laura Vanderkam is an expert on time management who shares her techniques for getting the most out of each day with audiences of busy people everywhere.
-She’s written numerous books on the subject of productivity, including 168 Hours: You Have More Time Than You Think, What the Most Successful People Do Before Breakfast, and Off the Clock, and Juliet’s School of Possibilities.
+She’s written numerous books on the subject of productivity, including 168 Hours: You Have More Time Than You Think, What the Most Successful People Do Before Breakfast, Off the Clock, and Juliet’s School of Possibilities.
 She is also the author of I Know How She Does It: How Successful Women Make the Most of Their Time, which is a time diary study of 1000 days in the lives of professional women and their families.

 She has appeared on numerous television programs, including The Today Show and Fox & Friends, hundreds of radio segments, and has spoken about time and productivity to audiences of all sizes.
 Her TED talk, “How to gain control of your free time,” has been viewed more than 5 million times.
 She is the co-host, with Sarah Hart-Unger, of the podcast Best of Both Worlds.
 She also hosts the podcast, Before Breakfast, bite-sized, daily episode of time management strategy and The New Corner Office, where she shares strategies for thriving in this new and more self-directed world of work.

 Discover how you can find balance within your organization.
 Visit Laura Vanderkam’s Company Reads page to learn more.

 168 Hours: Succeeding at Work and Life, 24/7

-Drawing on the themes from her time management books, Laura talks about how to manage the 168 hours we all have each week to get the most out of your professional and personal life.
-In addition to sharing her top 10 time management tips, Laura can work with a few audience members beforehand to tweak their schedules, and incorporate the results into her talk.
+Drawing on the themes from her time management books, Laura Vanderkam talks about how to manage the 168 hours we all have each week to get the most out of your professional and personal life.
+In addition to sharing her top time management tips, Vanderkam can work with a few audience members beforehand to tweak their schedules, and incorporate the results into her talk.